CSRG-Group/dcs-notes.github.io/_CS126/part5.md

 > Collisions are when two **different** keys are **mapped to** the **same index** by the hash function.
 Since we cannot store duplicate keys unambiguously in a map, we need a protocol to resolve this.

-When colliding items are placed in different cells in the table, it is called **open addressing**, or **closed hashing**, and when they are put in a separate data structure it is called **closed addressing**, or **separate chaining** (with linear probing and separate chaining being examples of both respectively) [additional link](http://www.iro.umontreal.ca/~nie/IFT1020/Watt/12/tsld009.htm).
+When colliding items are placed in different cells in the table, it is called **open addressing**, or **open-bucket hashing**, and when they are put in a separate data structure it is called **closed addressing**, or **closed-bucket chaining** (with linear probing and separate chaining being examples of both respectively) [additional link](http://www.iro.umontreal.ca/~nie/IFT1020/Watt/12/tsld009.htm).

 Common approaches to resolving collisions are: